 “Fair Trade Certified” label on products encourages environmentally friendly production methods and ethical working conditions for workers.

-11. Just buy less
+11. Buy less

 Merely buying less stuff is an excellent path to lower emissions.

 Let’s say you need something for a special occasion.
-Instead of buying something that you know you won’t use a lot, try to borrow it from someone.
+Instead of buying something you know you won’t use a lot, try to borrow it from someone.

-For example, I usually go skiing once per year, so I always rent the ski equipment, and I borrow the ski pants from a friend.
+For example, I usually go skiing once yearly, so I always rent ski equipment and borrow ski pants from a friend.
+And I use my normal jacket, which isn’t a ski jacket, but it works well enough.

-My point is – whenever you need something choose used, or recycled items, and encourage sharing!
+My point is – whenever you need something, choose used or recycled items, and encourage sharing!
+It can be anything from clothing, electronics, books, food, etc.

-How To Organize a Clothing Swap
+Related posts: How To Organize a Clothing Swap & How To Become A Minimalist (30-day challenge)

 12. Go (almost) paperless

 You can reduce deforestation by cutting back on your paper use.
+A few easy ways to do that include:

 - Receive letters or bills over email – Nowadays, you can get most of your bills over your email, so make the switch.